HNLMS Krakatau

 HNLMS Krakatau was a minelayer built for the Royal Netherlands Navy (RNN) in the Dutch East Indies during the 1920s.
 Completed in 1924, she played a minor role in the first year of the Pacific War.
 The ship was scuttled by her crew in early 1942 to prevent her capture by the Japanese.

 Description

 Krakatau had a standard displacement of 982 LT.
 She measured 65 m long between perpendiculars with a beam of 10 m and a draught of 3.2 m.
-The minelayer was powered by af triple-expansion steam engine that turned a single propeller shaft using steam from its coal-fired boilers to make 2500 ihp and give it a speed of 15.5 kn.
+The minelayer was powered by a triple-expansion steam engine that turned a single propeller shaft using steam from its coal-fired boilers to make 2500 ihp and give it a speed of 15.5 kn.
 The Krakatau had a complement of 91 officers and ratings.
 The ship was armed with two 75 mm anti-aircraft guns and four 12.7 mm machine guns.
 She carried 150 naval mines.